 How to file for legal separation in Minnesota/how to get a legal separation?

 This is one court process that requires an attorney because the Minnesota court system does not provide forms for a couple to begin and complete a legal separation on their own.
 A person considering a legal separation should consult with a family law attorney to discuss whether a legal separation is the best legal choice and how to be best legally positioned because most legal separations eventually lead to a divorce.

 A legal separation requires retaining a divorce attorney to complete all the documents necessary for a legal separation to occur.
 There is one mandatory court hearing for a judge to discuss with the couple how they to legally separate.
 One spouse may want a legal separation and the other spouse wants a divorce instead.
 In this case, the legal separation becomes a divorce case.
 In another scenario, should one spouse contest a legal separation it is very difficult to complete as there is no mutual agreement to be apart legally?
 Legal separations in the Duluth area are rare.
 This legal process is best done when the spouses each agree to it and its terms.

 What is the difference between legal separation and divorce?

 There is one very significant difference – divorce is a court process that ends a marriage while a legal separation is a court process that divides marital assets and debts, details the couple’s agreement about custody and parenting time of their children but the marriage does not end.

 How much does a legal separation cost?

 The cost of a legal separation is nearly identical to the cost of a divorce.
 Both require the same court filing fee which is $375.00 in the Duluth area.
-Both require legal documents drafted by an attorney to start and finish the legal case.
+Both require legal documents drafted by a divorce attorney to start and finish the legal case.
 A couple may opt to attend mediation to reach an agreement in both of these situations.
-Unlike with divorce, Trials are not used in legal separations as they require both parties to agree mutually agreeable terms on how to move on separately from one another.
+Unlike with divorce, Trials are not used in legal separations as they require both parties to agree on mutually agreeable terms on how to move on separately from one another.